pdjr-signalk/signalk-notification-injector/README.md

 Remote processes or network applications can achieve the same result by writing to the injector's UDP port or by making a TCP websocket connection.
-For example, on a remote Linux client, the bash(1) shell allows something like this.
+For example, on a remote Linux client, the something like this could be used to send a message to the plugin's UDP interface.
 ```
-$> echo "heating:alert Heating system fuel level < 10%" > /dev/udp/192.168.1.1:6543
+$> echo "letmein@heating:alert Heating system fuel level < 10%" > /dev/udp/192.168.1.1:6543
 ```
 ## System requirements